Zecao/ThesisFiles/README.md

  4. **directory "2019_LineConstants"**
  In this directory one can find the OpenDSS script for the calculation of distribution line parameters for my doctorate thesis.

+ 5. **directory "2019_QualifyPresentation"**
+ In this directory one can find the my qualifying presentation in Microsoft Powerpoint format pptx.

 Ezequiel C. Pereira